 It’s always important to check if the State in which you want to work has specific requirements for Medical Assistants to obtain employment.
 It is not required that Medical Assistants be certified/licensed in order to obtain employment in the State of Michigan; however, some employers may set this requirement for candidates they wish to hire.
-There are benefits to becoming a Certified Medical Assistant, and certification may strengthen a candidate’s prospects during their search for employment.
+There are benefits to a Medical Assistant who obtains certification, and certification may strengthen a candidate’s prospects during their search for employment.
 In order to assist our graduates, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.

 The job outlook for a Medical Assistant always depends on several factors, of course.Given the aging population and the probability that many Baby Boomers are going to need quality, professional medical care in the years to come, the demand for Medical Assistants is increasing “much faster than average,” according to O*Net and the Department of Labor, Bureau of Labor Statistics.